What is an EP study?

 - This procedure can take 2 to 6 hours.
 In rare cases, it can take longer.

-- If the catheter was put in your child's groin, your child will need to lie still and keep the leg straight for up to a few hours.
+- If the catheter was put in your groin, you will need to lie still and keep your leg straight for up to a few hours.
+The nurse may put a weighted bag on your leg to help you keep it still.

-- If the catheter was put in your child's neck or arm, your child may be able to sit up right away.
-If it was in an arm, your child will need to keep the arm still for at least 1 hour.
+- If the catheter was put in your neck or arm, you may be able to sit up right away.
+If it was in your arm, you will need to keep your arm still for at least 1 hour.

-- Your child may have a bruise or a small lump where the catheter was put in the blood vessel.
+- You may have a bruise or a small lump where the catheter was put in your blood vessel.
 This is normal and will go away.

 When should you call your doctor?